openharmony/docs/en/application-dev/application-test/smartperf-guidelines.md

 ## Constraints

-- SmartPerf-Device and SmartPerf-Daemon are pre-installed in version 3.2 and later versions.
+- SmartPerf-Device and SmartPerf-Daemon are pre-installed in OpenHarmony 3.2 and later versions.
-- SmartPerf-Device requires a screen to work correctly.
+- SmartPerf-Device can only be used on devices with a screen.

 ## Environment Preparations